Bodagama Chandima: International conferences

 Delegate from the Theravada Education Association of Taiwan to the United Nations Vesak Day Conference Held in Bangkok, Thailand.
 Here, he made a presentation on the topic "Compassion Leads the Way" from 11 to 15 May 2011.

 In collaboration with the Pure Land Learning College in Australia, Ven Chandima organized the "Interculture and Interfaith for Peace Dialogue" international conference in Sri Lanka on 2 November 2012.
-Among the delegates who featured in this international conference were Master Chin Kung, Her Excellency Katalin Bogyay, the President of the 36th General Conference of UNESCO, UNESCO ambassadors, and religious leaders in Sri Lanka.
+Among the delegates who featured in this international conference were Master Chin Kung, Katalin Bogyay, the President of the 36th General Conference of UNESCO, UNESCO ambassadors, and religious leaders in Sri Lanka.

 In 2014 he organised the Vesak Celebration at the UNESCO Headquarters in Paris.
 The celebration took place on 21–22 May 2014.
 First Lady of Sri Lanka Shiranthi Rajapakhsa, Cardinal Malcolm Ranjith and many other delegates attended the ceremony.